eatgrass/obsidian-pomodoro-timer/README.md

 -   **Audible Alerts**: Stay on track with audio notifications signaling the end of each session.
 -   **Status Bar Display**: Monitor your progress directly from Obsidian's status bar to keep focusing.
 -   **Daily Note Integration**: Automatically log your sessions in your daily notes for better tracking.
+-   **Task Tracking**: Automatically refresh the 'actual time' field for the task in focus.

 ## Notification